dmccuskey/lua-corovel/README.md

   (not all object types have been created)

 * create any number of Corvel environments
-  Combined with Lua Lanes, each environment can run it its own OS thread. (this already works)
+  Combined with Lua Lanes, each environment can run in its own OS thread. (this already works)